paul-williams-ch-ml/OpenCV/SimpleFaceAndEyeDetection/README.md

-# OpenCV Fane & Eye Detect
+# Simple Face & Eye Detection
 A simple example of face and eye dectectione using OpenCV.